 The second Borneo Research Education Conference 2014 is an important learning event for research students and supervisors in business, management, education, public administration, communication studies, and related fields.

-BREC 2014 is being co-convened by five universities in Sarawak, namely:
+BREC 2014 is being co-convened by five universities in Sarawak and Sabah, namely:

 - Curtin University Sarawak